 This gear position supplements the parking brake by locking the transmission.
 The engine can be started in this range.
-Never use P (Park) while the vehicle is in motion.
+Never use PARK while the vehicle is in motion.
 Apply the parking brake when leaving the vehicle in this range.
-Always apply parking brake first, then place the selector in P (Park) position.
+Always apply the parking brake first, then place the shift lever into the PARK position.

-Never use P (Park) position as a substitute for the parking brake.
-Always apply parking brake fully when parked to guard against vehicle movement and possible injury or damage.

-It is dangerous to shift the selector lever out of P (Park) or N (Neutral) if the engine speed is higher than idle speed.
+- Never use the PARK position as a substitute for the parking brake.
+Always apply parking brake fully when parked to guard against vehicle movement and possible injury or damage. - It is dangerous to move the shift lever out of PARK or NEUTRAL if the engine speed is higher than idle speed.
 If your foot is not firmly on the brake pedal, the vehicle could accelerate quickly forward or in reverse.
 You could lose control of the vehicle and hit someone or something.
 Only shift into gear when the engine is idling normally and when your right foot is firmly on the brake pedal.